davidliuk/blog/src/education/ms/5600/scene-graph.md

 # Scene Graph

-Defination
+> like Kinematics Chain

+Definition

-A set of nodes that hold transformation matrix data and pointers to other nodes and geometryTraverse a directed tree of transformations to render shapesThe basis of most scene data structures, from game engines to mesh editor applications to scenes in animated films
+A set of nodes that hold transformation matrix data and pointers to other nodes and geometry.
+Traverse a directed tree of transformations to render shapes.
+The basis of most scene data structures, from game engines to mesh editor applications to scenes in animated films

 ```c++
 Node& Node::addChild(uPtr<Node> n) {